davidcetinkaya/lazy-img/README.md

 A minimal, fast and powerful image lazy loader.

-Don't make requests for images unless you have to!
-Lazy image lets you load images as the user scrolls the page.
+Lazy image speeds up your webpage/application by loading images only as they enter the viewport.
 Comes with customizable settings and source loading depending on media query.

 - Works on desktops, tablets and mobile phones.
 - Only 5.9k minified. ~2.5k with Gzip.
 - IE9+ compatible.
 - Written in vanilla JS.
-- Load different image sources depending on media query.
+- Load different image sources based on media queries.
-- Also works with CSS background images.
+- Compatible with CSS background images.
 - Loads images in a sequence for great performance.
-- Allows for callback function on image load.
+- Allows for a callback function on image load.

 ## Install